ZhangXiaotong015/GrPn/README.md

 You can find the full article at [this link](https://arxiv.org/pdf/2508.01785).

 # Training
-1. Training with MSD dataset:
+1. Training with MSD dataset (the median of interplanar resolutions is 5.00 mm):
 ```
 python "/home/data1/liver_couinaud_segmentation/model/GRCNN/train_MSD.py" \
         --name 'MSD_res_64_64_64' \